nicholasdille/container-slides/160_gitlab_ci/220_services/slides.md

 Services [](https://docs.gitlab.com/ee/ci/services/index.html) run side-by-side with CI jobs

+Useful for integration tests, e.g. database and other backend services

 Services can be declared using the `services` keyword [](https://docs.gitlab.com/ee/ci/yaml/#services)

 - For all jobs